The Shark HD520 is the largest CNC router offered by Next Wave CNC and is popular among woodworkers running small businesses.

 You will also have to mount a router onto the Z-axis mount of HD520 and install and set up Vcarve Pro CAD/CAM software on your computer.

-Next Wave offers a good assembly guide and clear video instructions, which lets you complete the assembly of HD520 CNC router within two hours.
+Next Wave offers a good assembly guide and clear video instructions, which lets you complete the assembly of the HD520 CNC router within two hours.

 Next Wave CNC has CNC Shark Talk and NWCNC Owners only active online community forums, where users actively participate, discuss their CNC-related issues, and share project design-related ideas.